 Camp Policies and Procedures

 A transfer from one day camp to another day camp is contingent upon the availability of spots within the desired camp.
-If the cap is at maximum capacity, a transfer will not be allowed.
+If the camp is at maximum capacity, a transfer will not be allowed.

 Wait List Policy

 There is no fee to be placed on the wait list.
-If a spot becomes available in the desired camp, the campers’ parent/guardian that is prioritized at the top of the wait list will be notified via email through MyRec.
+If a spot becomes available in the desired camp, the camper's parent/guardian that is prioritized at the top of the wait list will be notified via email through MyRec.
 The parent/guardian will have 24 hours from the time of the notification email to make payment in full for the desired camp.
 If payment has not been received in full, the next camper’s parent/guardian will be notified.

 The cutoff date for a camper’s age on the first day of the camp week.